codesqueak/SmallElectronicsProjects/gardenlightCompact/kicad/README.md

 <img src="images/back.png"/>

-Not the best image - the camera seemes to have problems with the shiny copper surface.
+Not the best image - the camera seems to have problems with the shiny copper surface.

 ### PCB - JLC